aqtlol/cse15l-lab-reports/lab-report-2-week-3.md

 The symptom is that the expected array and the actual array have different elements at the index 0.
 The test is expecting index 0 to be 3 but instead it was 0.

 Bug fix:

+From what I think the previous code for the `reversed` method had 2 bugs that caused the symptom to occur.
+First off the code was originally returning `arr` which was not the `newArray` that was created.
+Secondly the code was storying ints from `newArray` into `arr`.
+Since `newArray` was a new array that did not contain anything there was nothing to store into `arr`, and so `arr` stored 0 for all of its indicies.
+To change this I set `reversed` to return `newArray` and I switched the code in the for loop so that `arr` elements were being added to the `newArray` in reverse order.
 ```
   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];